Electrical Construction Technology

 - B.S.
 Applied Management through Franklin University

 Admission to the program is open to any student meeting the standard college entrance requirements.
-To complete the on-campus program in a timely basis, students are required to meet with the Assistant Director of Technical Programs (610.332.6260) for advising prior to entering the program.
+To complete the on-campus program in a timely basis, students should meet with the electrical program manager for advising prior to entering the program.

 Contact the Admissions Office at 610.861.5500 for further information.

 Graduates of the program will be able to:

 - Describe the operation and application of commonly used electrical components and circuits.